Are you a business owner or marketer struggling with building trust with your audience?

 WRITING HACK: You can start your draft by opening up your transcription document, treating it as a rough draft and editing from there.

 Including real numbers, in the form of statistics or percentages will give your case study even more credibility.
-Using them in comparison or contrast to the market norm would undoubtedly increase your brilliance and help you shine.
+Therefore, using them in comparison or contrast to the market norm would undoubtedly increase your brilliance and help you shine.

 A final thing you could do is simply follow up with the customer in the case study and update your case study a few months down the road to show how your products/services are continuing to have long-term benefits for the customer.